Vyral/base-template/_posts/2018-05-03-can-you-not-hire-a-medical-marijuana-user-because-of-testing-positive.md

 {% include youtube.html %}

-Today I am going to answer the question about whether or not you can discriminate against somebody that holds a miracle medical marijuana card and tests positive for cannabis in their system.
+Today I am going to answer the question about whether or not you can discriminate against somebody that holds a medical marijuana card and tests positive for cannabis in their system.

-Federally, it is not protected to have a medical marijuana card because there is not a federal law.
+Federally, it is not protected to have a medical marijuana card because marijuana is still prohibited under federal law.

 There are some states across the country, however, which have passed marijuana laws within their states.
-This means that if you are in a state where marijuana is legalized, from a medicinal perspective, **you cannot discriminate against them if they test positive on their drug test prior to employment.** You cannot not hire them for those reasons.
+This means that if you are in a state where marijuana is legalized, from a medicinal perspective, **you cannot discriminate against them if they test positive on their drug test prior to employment.**&nbsp;

 {% include pullquote.html %}